 Best Uses of Time and Energy in Stage 6

-As soon as you submit your manuscript, you should immediately begin doing the three things you didn’t know you had to do.
-These include finding cover images, creating a list of scholars whom you or the press might contact about back cover blurbs, and setting up your book’s marketing (see above).
-After you have completed those tasks, you should review other books’ indexes to get an idea of terms and structure.
-If you are not interested in doing your own index, you should apply for funds at your school to cover indexing fees.
-The press will not usually not pay for indexes.
-Finally, do take responding to queries and checking the proofs seriously.
+As soon as you submit your manuscript, you should immediately begin doing the four things you didn’t know you had to do.
+These include finding cover images, creating a list of scholars whom you or the press might contact about back cover blurbs, getting on an indexer’s calendar (if you will hire an indexer) and setting up your book’s marketing.

 Best Resources for Stage 6